johnshearing/beemocracy/BeemocracyMina.md

   * The Constitutional Committee will serve as the jury for all governance issues until a pool of jurors has grown through the solicitation process.

 #### Possible Exploits
-  * Loading the Random Jury Pool With Elite Scouts Under The Control Of A Special Interest
+  * Loading the Random Jury Pool With Elite Scout wallets Under The Control Of A Special Interest
     * The investment in becoming an elite scout and earning the rank and privilege required to serve on a jury must be so high that the cost of generating several disposable elite scout identities sufficient to load a randomly selected jury with digital signatures controlled by a special interest will be prohibitively expensive.
+    * Some raking qualifications were discussed above.
-    * Consider a refundable deposit for each active anonymous reputation identity (for each scout).
+    * Consider a refundable deposit for each anonymous reputation identity (for each scout) that wishes to be included in the jury pool.
-      * Once the deposit is refunded, the reputation is nullified and can not ever be used again.
+      * Once the deposit is refunded, the reputation is nullified, removed from the jury pool, and that scout (identified by the wallet) can never sit on a jury again.
+      * This deposit must be large enough to deter the creation of multiple anonymous reputation identities.
     * Consider a zero knowledge demonstration of human memory recall for the 24 word passphrase of the hardware wallet which identifies the Mina account for the anonymous reputation identity.
       * The human demonstrates they have memorized the 24 word passphrase on their Ledger hardware wallet without revealing it.
       * In front of a witness, the human resets their Ledger hardware wallet by entering the pin incorrectly three times.